Marios-7272/windows-removal-tool/READMEen.md

 #### Details and remarks:

-generarily: .bat will do, maybe .py.
+generarily: .bat will do, maybe something else.
 There is no need for sophisticated GUI.
 The user will have to be happy with a frame made out of dashes and equasin signs.
+It would be nice to pack it into an installator.

 point 2: .iso has to be stock, it doesn't need to have any modifications.
 The autoinstall script will be made by this program basing on a given template.